 Source: Author, based on Parthier 2008, p.
 140

-For a measurement of the rotational speed, also another measuring principle can be applied which is imaged in Figure 5-7: the Wiegand sensor contains of a coil and a Wiegand wire that consists of a ferromagnetic material which can change its magnetic direction (Bonfig et al. 2014, p.
+To measure rotational speed, another measuring principle can be applied, which is shown in Figure 5-7.
+The Wiegand sensor comprises a coil and a Wiegand wire, which consists of a ferromagnetic material that can change its magnetic direction (Bonfig et al. 2014, p.
 783).
-When the workpiece is rotated voltage peaks occur in the coil that can be assigned to one rotation – so by counting the peaks in a defined time period, the rotational speed can be determined.
+When the workpiece is rotated, voltage peaks occur in the coil that can be assigned to one rotation; by counting the peaks in a defined time period, the rotational speed can be determined.

 Figure 5-7: Wiegand sensor.